mlkaa/pdsnd_github/README.md

 ### Description
 This project is about GitHub
 We upload the python project which contains of one file of coding and three files of data We use GitHub to share the python project with the team, so we can do editing in parallel

 ### Files used
-Include the files used
+bikeshare.py
+chicago.csv
+new_york_city.csv
+washington.csv
+.gitignore

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.